Linear Barcode ActiveX Control & DLL

 NumberOfSymbols 1 Invokes MessageAppend across # symbols

 XDimensionCM 0.06 The width in centimeters of the narrow bars.
 This value may need to be increased if the scanner cannot read barcodes with small X dimensions.
-When working with a high quality imager, this value may be decreased to create a smaller symbol.
+When working with a high-quality barcode imager, this value may be decreased to create a smaller symbol.

 * When used with low-resolution devices such as the display screen, changes within the WhiteBarIncrease property value may not be visible in the barcode control itself.
-However, the change will usually be shown when printed, if a printer with 300 dpi or greater is used.
+However, the change will usually show when printed if a printer with 300 DPI or greater is used.
 In addition, when saving the barcode as an image, WhiteSpaceIncrease can usually be seen with the SaveBarCode property, but not with the SaveEnhWMF property due to SaveEnhWMF formatting the image to the screen resolution.

 Developer Notes for Programmers